 So What About the Traffic?

-Traffic to your law firm’s website typically comes from a few places, strong SEO focus, Ads, old school marketing (print and billboards) or social.
+Traffic to your law firm’s website typically comes from a few places, strong law firm SEO focus, Ads, old school marketing (print and billboards) or social.
 If your law firm hasn’t one or more of these cranked, then in our experience no matter how good the technology, getting eyes on your product will be a challenge.

 What Does Our Law Firm Do About It?